erickmetz/droplet-cloudflare-updatefw/README.md

 * The python3-pip package

 ### The Future
+* The ability to get droplets only with a specific tag
-This same functionality could be reproduced for AWS, GCP, Azure, and other APIs.
+* This same functionality could be reproduced for AWS, GCP, Azure, and other APIs.
 Perhaps this will evolve into a multicloud tool for this at some point.